GSG-CA/npm-introduction/README.md

 ### `npm install`

 `npm install <package-name>` is how you install third party npm 'modules' (pieces of code from the npm repository).
-E.g. `npm install tape` will install the Tape testing library we'll be using soon.
+E.g. `npm install jest` will install the Jest testing library we'll be using soon.

 npm will create a `node_modules` folder at the root of your project.
 This is where any third party modules you install are stored.
 Don't worry if you see way more files than you expect — npm also puts all the dependencies of the modules you install in here (and their dependencies, and their dependencies and ...)